 - 30 days of pay stubs

-- two years of tax returns along with the W-2s or 1099s
+- Two years of tax returns along with the W-2s or 1099s

-- anything to do with your 401ks
+- Anything to do with your 401(k)s

-Also, before ever talking with a lender, make sure you understand your own financial picture.
+Also, before ever talking with a loan officer, make sure you understand your own financial picture.
 Do you pay your bills on time?
 Do you understand how much debt you have, and how high is your credit score?
 Did you default on a student loan?
 Do you have way too much debt on credit cards?

 Does it cost anything to get a pre-approval letter?